a2stuff/a2d/mgtk/MGTK.md

 * To enter Mouse Keys mode, hold down both the Open-Apple key and the Solid-Apple (Option) key and then press the Space key.
 A confirmation sound will play.
 * Move the mouse cursor using the arrow keys.
 Use the Solid-Apple (or Option) key as the mouse button.
-* To exit Mouse Keys mode, hold down both the Open-Apple key and the Solid-Apple (Option) key and then press the Space key.
+* To exit Mouse Keys mode, press Escape.
 A confirmation sound will play.

 ## Concepts